d-khan/java/collections/Activity.md

 No, "rotostor" is not a palindrome.

 >**Note:** Ignore punctuation and spacing.
-Assume all alphabetic characters will be lowercase.
+Assume all alphabetic characters are lowercase.
 >
 >Special case: A one-character string is a palindrome.
 >